There is genius in our darkness.

 You can Swamp alone, or with friends and relatives.

 Create a playlist that has a big emotional range.
-For example, when I did an Instagram Live with Marie Forleo on Saturday, I ran us through three songs.
+For example, when I did an Instagram Live with Marie Forleo, I ran us through three songs.
 “Counting Bodies Like Sheep” by Perfect Circle for anger and frustration.
 “Make it Rain” by Ed Sheeren for sadness and grief.
 And then we finished with “Don’t You Worry ‘bout a Thing” by Tory Kelly for fun.

 So what does it look like?